-Give your body the strength it needs at the time it needs it most.
+Although it’s tough to gain the motivation during this time, it’s very important to give your body the strength it needs at the time it needs it most.

 Research has proven that exercising during pregnancy can reduce the risk of complications by up to 25%.

-Prenatal, the highly skilled Thrive Physio Plus team can help you prepare your body in a safe and fun environment.
+- Prenatal and during pregnancy, the highly skilled Thrive Physio Plus team can help you prepare your body in a safe and fun environment.

 - With particular focus on the areas of your body that are in need of some much needed help under the extra loads associated with feeding, holding and carrying your new baby.

-With guidance from your obstetrician, we’ll be sure to make sure all the boxes are ticked for you to safely resume your most loved activities.
+- Our Pregnancy and Post Natal Expert Stef can ensure it’s safe to return to exercise in the capacity you want to, and with guidance from your obstetrician, we’ll be sure to make sure all the boxes are ticked for you to safely resume your most loved activities.